somatechlat/somafractalmemory/README.md

 ./scripts/port_forward_api.sh stop
 ```

-The chart renders Deployments for the API, consumer, Redis, Qdrant, Postgres, and Redpanda, plus PVCs when persistence is enabled.
+The chart renders Deployments for the API, consumer, Redis, Qdrant, Postgres, and the Kafka broker (value block still named `redpanda`), plus PVCs when persistence is enabled.
 Environment variables match the table above; consult `docs/CANONICAL_DOCUMENTATION.md` for the full day-two workflow and `docs/PRODUCTION_READINESS.md` for a production checklist.

 ---